-Photographers love the blue hour, not least because it provides velvety, delicious, ethereal light.
-But learning to take advantage of the blue hour for gorgeous portraits and landscapes isn’t always easy.
+Photographers love the blue hour, not least because it provides velvety, stunning, ethereal light.
+But learning to take advantage of the blue hour for gorgeous portraits, landscapes, and cityscapes isn’t always easy.
 It requires special settings, special gear, and careful consideration of artificial lighting.

 What is the blue hour in photography?

 The blue hour is the time just before sunrise and just after sunset when the sun is below the horizon and the sky (generally) turns a beautiful shade of blue.
 Blue-hour skies can also take on orange, yellow, purple, and pink hues.

 Photographers love blue hour lighting thanks to its softness and lack of directionality; as a result, during the blue hour, subjects take on a sort of timeless quality.
 Blue hour light also coincides with yellow street lighting – in cities and suburbs, at least – which makes for a beautiful warm-cool contrast.